 The military has special rules concerning spousal maintenance (alimony) and child support.
 These rules are designed to ensure a service member's family support obligations beyond a divorce or separation.

 A court may enforce spousal and child support obligations in a number of ways, including by:

 A court may also require the providing spouse to maintain life insurance that would cover chld or alimony support payments for a specific period.

 Because military divorce requires special knowledge of laws that do not apply to civilian divorce, it is wise to speak with an experienced divorce lawyer who handles such cases.
-A divorce attorney can help you understand the different laws that may apply, your rights as member of the armed forces, and more.
-Get a free case review from a divorce attorney today.
+An experienced, local divorce attorney can help you understand the different laws that may apply, your rights as member of the armed forces, and more.